leighmacdonald/gbans/docs/INSTALL.md

 Precompiled binaries will be provided once the project is in a more stable state.

-- [make](https://www.gnu.org/software/make/) For predefined build commands
+- [make](https://www.gnu.org/software/make/) Not strictly required but provides predefined build commands
-- [golang 1.16+](https://golang.org/) gbans server is written in go.
+- [golang 1.16+](https://golang.org/) gbans is written in go.
+1.16 is *REQUIRED* due to using iofs embed features.
-- [gcc](https://gcc.gnu.org/) Required to build the sqlite3 go extension

-Basic steps to build the binary:
+Basic steps to build the binary packages:

     1. git clone git@github.com:leighmacdonald/gbans.git && cd gbans
-    2. make
+    2. make dist

 You should now have a binary in the project root called `gbans` or `gbans.exe` if on windows.